A very rare space, in an unexpected place…

 Join us on Saturday the 31st July 2021 as we officially open The Claypits!

 An urban oasis

 The Claypits is a beautiful parkland in the heart of the city.
 Roe deer roam the reserve and many bird species can be found, from peregrine falcons to whitethroat warblers and a host of waterfowl – even the elusive water rail.
 In surrounding communities, For the 75,000 people who live within a 20-minute walk (or just a few minutes’ cycle) of The Claypits, it’s an important green space to explore nature by boot or bike.

-Over the last few years, Scottish Canals, with Glasgow City Council and Friends of Possilpark Greenspace, have worked together to safeguard The Claypits’ future by having it protected as a Local Nature Reserve.
+Over the last few years, Scottish Canals, with Glasgow City Council and Sustrans Scotland, have worked together to safeguard The Claypits’ future by having it protected as a Local Nature Reserve.
 They’ve also secured funding to support the sensitive development of the site in partnership with the local community.
 In 2018, the project took home a Living Waterways Award for the community engagement work involved in creating an oasis of greenspace in the heart of North Glasgow.

-The Claypits Local Nature Reserve Management Group – an independent charity made up entirely of local people who, in partnership with Friends of Possilpark Greenspace, will work very closely with Scottish Canals and Glasgow City Council to ensure the project continues to celebrate the incredible environments and vitally important green spaces of The Claypits.
+The Claypits Local Nature Reserve Management Group – an independent charity made up entirely of local people who will work very closely with Scottish Canals and Glasgow City Council to ensure the project continues to celebrate the incredible environments and vitally important green spaces of The Claypits.

 Find out more about the work to celebrate the unique environment of The Claypits, including any planned path closures or maintenance at the reserve, on the ‘latest updates’ page below.